-Cortinarius alboviolaceus, also called Silvery violet cort, has a convex to umbonate, fleshy, silvery violet cap.
+Cortinarius alboviolaceus, also called Silvery violet cort, has a convex to an umbonate, fleshy, silvery violet cap.
 It grows with deciduous trees, but also found with conifers, often on acidic soil.

 at first domed and then shallowly convex with a broad umbo, the dry, silky caps vary in colour from almost white through pale lilac to pale mauve.
-The rather broad, sinuate, notched gills are medium spaced and light gray-blue to cinnamon-brown.
+The rather broad, sinuate, notched gills are medium spaced and light grey-blue to cinnamon-brown.
 Stem

 The twisted, often club-shaped stem is often bowed rather than straight, is pale and fibrous with a slightly clavate (club-shaped) base and sometimes marked rust-brown around the veil zone by deposited spores.

 Cortinarius malachius has a slightly scaly cap.
 It is associated with conifers, as are Cortinarius camphoratus and Cortinarius tranganus, which are noted for their penetrating smells; the former reminiscent of half-rotten potatoes, the latter sweet and sticky.

 on the First Nature Web site.